lile-tju/Deep-Learning/README.md

  - A MATLAB implementation of Convolutional Classification RBM
  - A Theano implementation of Classification RBM which can be used as a top layer in DBN to obtain better performance than DBN
+ - Instructions for running code in README.txt in each folder
  - Thesis containing the results of above implementation

 Abstract: